• Skip to main content

 Most of the time you will probably configure your VPN connection and forget about it.
 But when you do need to deal with a VPN app, you want it to be easy to use while still giving you all the information and options you need.
 Let's see how well our two contenders meet these criteria.

-Proton VPN apps are attractive and rich in information
+Proton VPN apps – attractive and info-rich

 Proton VPN gives you attractive, easy-to-use, VPN apps (clients) for the major devices and operating systems you are most likely to use.
 These include Windows, macOS, Linux, Android, and iOS/iPad, as well as Chromebook and Android TV.